iansullivan88/image-flatten/README.md

       -h,--help                Show this help text
-      -i,--input DIRECTORY     A directory containing images to flatten -o,--output OUTPUT       File path to save result image to -c,--combine             Specifies that differences in photos should be combined
+      -i,--input DIRECTORY     A directory containing images to flatten -o,--output OUTPUT       File path to save result image to -c,--combine             Specifies that differences in images should be combined
-      -r,--remove              Specifies that differences in photos should be removed
+      -r,--remove              Specifies that differences in images should be removed
       -t,--threshold ARG       Adjust the sensitivity for detecting features.
 A low number is required to detect subtle differences eg a